syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 # Getting Started

-This section provides an overview for working with the tab view control for Xamarin.iOS.
-Walk through the entire process of creating a real-world application with tab view.
+This section provides an overview for working with the TabView control for Xamarin.iOS.
+This guide walks you through the entire process of creating a real-world application with TabView.

-## Assembly deployment
+## Assembly Deployment

-After installing the Essential Studio<sup>®</sup> for Xamarin, find all the required assemblies in the installation folders,
+After installing Essential Studio<sup>®</sup> for Xamarin, you can find all the required assemblies in the installation folders:

 {Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib}